 3. Should the courses be taken in a certain order?

 There is no requirement that courses be taken in a certain order.
-However, although you may take the Practicum after you have completed 12 credits of ReadOregon courses in the four required thematic areas, we strongly recommend that you take all 21 credits before doing the final practicum.
+However, we strongly recommend that you take all 21 credits before doing the final practicum.

 4. How quickly can I complete the Reading Endorsement program at Portland State?